Form is successfully submitted. Thank you!

-Sometimes people think that workplace exposure monitoring must be related to the health status of a worker – but that is not the only case here.
+Sometimes people think that workplace exposure assessment must be related to the health status of a worker – but that is not the only case here.

 The Control of Substances Hazardous to Health (COSHH) Regulations implements a law on employers to assess and examine the risks to workers’ health while having hazardous substances in the workplace.
 For example working with toxic substances, or for staff completing tasks with inhalable hazards like Welding or Dust.

 It also applies to Noise with the Noise at Work Regulations and the Control of Vibration Regulations to name a few.